mala-project/malaWeb/README.md

 ## Usage

-After installing dependencies, run app.py.\
-The app will be accessible locally under http://0.0.0.0:8050/.
-This can be changed at the very end of app.py.
+After installing dependencies, run `gunicorn app:server -w 4 -b [host-ip]:8051` Change 8051 to whatever port you want and exchange [host-ip] for the IP adress of the hosting server.
+Other devices on the same network can access malaWeb via that IP:port

 \
 In the File-Upload section, upload an ASE-readable file\